Acacia dealbata, Silver Wattle, develops into a medium-sized tree that will reach a height of 30 metres, although often seen much smaller in NSW.

 It is thought that Groups 1 and 2 are more highly evolved than Group 3.

-This species is of Group 3: Bipinnate foliage is bluish-grey, this coupled with the whitish appearance of the branchlets gives the species its common name.
-There is a gland at the junction of each pair of pinnae and the rachis.
+This species is of Group 3: Bipinnate foliage is bluish-grey, to about 12 cm long by 10 cm wide.
+The foliage colour combined with with the whitish appearance of the waxy-branchlets gives the species its common name.
+There is a gland at the junction of each pair of pinnae and the rachis on each leaf.

 Pods are straight to curved, to 12 cm long and about 1.5 cm wide.